Moosyu/moosyu.github.io/src/pages/blog/11ty_cool.md

 </html>
 ```

-imagine if you didnt have to do that, imagine if all you have to do was type this:
+Imagine if you didn't have to do that, imagine if all you have to do was type this:

 ```njk
 ---